hml230/exploring-lateness/README.md

 ## Summary

 This investigates lateness patterns in New South Wales (NSW)' 2016 bus network.
-Using real-world NSW transport data, it analyses over 20 million+ bus trips to identify how time-of-day, route, and service type affect arrival punctuality.
+Using real-world NSW transport data, it analyses over 20 million bus trips to identify how time-of-day, route, service types and route sequence affect arrival punctuality.

 Key findings include: